CHuiV123/AIpowered_PowerpointPresentationGeneration/README.md

 <h2> How to run (Windows): </h2>

-1️⃣ Double-click start application.bat to start the backend and frontend.
+1️⃣ Double-click PowerPointGenAPP.bat to start the backend and frontend.

 2️⃣ Once backend and frontend started, there will be 2 comman prompt pops up each running the backend and frontend process.